polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 In this task, you will configure the Azure VMs for the database layer by attaching an extra Premium storage 512 GB data disk to each of them (the template-based deployment resulted in one disk of 128 GB in size already attached to every Azure VM within that deployment).
 Set the host caching on the 128 GB disk to **None** (since this disk will be used to host logs) and on the 512 GB disk to **Read**-**only** (since this disk will be used to host data files).
 To provide a Cloud Witness for the database cluster, you will use the same storage account that you created in the second exercise when creating the ASCS cluster, so there is no need to create another storage account for this purpose.

-### Task 2: Grant elevated user rights to the SQL Server service account.
+### Task 2: Grant elevated user rights to the SQL Server service account

 In this task, you will use Group Policy to grant the following user rights to the SQL Server service account (**s03-db-0-sqlsvc** and **s03-db-1-sqlsvc**) on the Window Server 2016 computers hosting their respective SQL Server instances.